-I am currently a postdoctoral research associate at the NEST Lab at University of Southern California.
-In Summer 2025 I will be joining the University of North Carolina at Chapel Hill as a Research Assistant Professor in Psychology and Neuroscience with Winston Center for Technology and the Developing Mind.
+In Summer 2025 I will be joining the University of North Carolina at Chapel Hill as a Research Assistant Professor in Psychology and Neuroscience with the Winston Center for Technology and the Developing Brain.

-My research is focused on how we can use neuroscience to better understand the complex, mixed, and sentimental feelings induced by life transitions and media.
+My research is focused on how we can use neuroscience to better understand complex, mixed, and sentimental feelings induced by modern life and technology.

 USC Dornsife made this awesome video highlighting some of the main ideas behind my research